dylanler/sf-town/README.md

    - Change how often to generate new music at `convex/crons.ts` by modifying the `generate new background music` job

+### Import Google Maps-style POIs and agent interactions

+- A button on `/ai-town` lets you import POIs from `data/google_maps.json`.
+- You can set coordinates and a radius in miles (defaults to Montgomery St BART in SF and 5 miles).
+- Imported POIs are stored in Convex tables `pointsOfInterest` and agent interactions are logged in `poiActions`.
+- Agents occasionally “interact” with a POI; they produce an internal action text saved to `poiActions`.
+- The right sidebar shows a compact “POI actions” feed.

 ## Commands to run / test / debug

 **To stop the back end, in case of too much activity**